 Brian Christian is an acclaimed author and researcher whose work explores the human implications of computer science.
-He is best known for his bestselling series of books:
+He is known for his bestselling series of books:

 The Most Human Human (2011) uses his experience as a human “confederate” in the Turing test to examine what chatbots reveal about the nature of language and communication.
 It was named a Wall Street Journal bestseller, a New York Times Editors’ Choice, and a New Yorker favorite book of the year.

-Algorithms to Live By (2016), with Tom Griffiths, applies computational principles to everyday human decision making, painting a counterintuitively human picture of rationality.
+Algorithms to Live By (2016), co-authored with Tom Griffiths, applies computational principles to everyday human decision making, painting a counterintuitively human picture of rationality.
 It was named a #1 Audible bestseller, Amazon best science book of the year, and MIT Technology Review best book of the year.

 The Alignment Problem (2020) is a nuanced investigation of the ethics and safety challenges confronting the field of AI, and a portrait of the community of researchers working to address them.
 Nature called it “Meticulously researched and superbly written,” and The New York Times called it “The best book on the key technical and moral questions of AI.”
-Microsoft CEO Satya Nadella named it one of the five books that inspired him in 2021.
+Microsoft CEO Satya Nadella named it one of the books that most inspired him.
 The Alignment Problem was a Finalist for Los Angeles Times Best Science & Technology Book of the Year and won the Excellence in Science Communication Award from the National Academies of Sciences, Engineering, and Medicine.

 To be the first to hear about new books and events: